kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--kube-api-qps int32&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: 5</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">QPS to use while talking with kubernetes API server.
+If `0` will use DefaultQPS: 5.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's `--config` flag.
 See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.)</td>
 </tr>

 <tr>